Amr Class

 NUM_STATE_TYPE };

-In our tutorial code, we use the function AmrLevelAdv::variableSetUp
+In our tutorial code, we use the function AmrLevelAdv::variableSetUp to

-tell our simulation about the StateData
+tell our simulation about the StateData (e.g., how many variables, ghost

 cells, nodality, etc.).
-Note that if you have more than one StateType
+Note that if you have more than one StateType,

-carried in the state array can have
+each of the different StateData carried in the state array can have

 different numbers of components, ghost cells, boundary conditions, etc.